 Then abruptly all became silent and I found myself left behind, wandering through the empty shores, waiting for another ferry to arrive and share another jeep.
 This is how my unforgettable journey to this surreal, almost magical place began.

-Majuli’s secluded locales will enthrall you, surprise you and will ensure that your appetite for nature and stillness gets completely satiated.
+The landscapes there will ensure that your appetite for nature and stillness is completely satiated.

 The island in itself is a complete world – full of space and freedom – detached from the outside world and standing alone, without any influence of urban sprawl.

-You can also wait for hours to hire a paid and often shared, taxis.
+You can also wait for hours to hire a paid and often shared taxis.

 One can also opt to stay in a Satra which are like Ashrams, for as much as Rs 150 a day.
 A Satra is basically a Hindu monastery where Hindu monks learn Indian philosophy, scriptures and worship Lord Vishnu.

-Practical Details About Majuli Island
+Useful Practical Details

 Majuli island is the largest river island in the world.
 Located in Assam in the mighty Brahmaputra River, this 400 sq km island is a surreal and sprawling emerald of mesmerizing landscapes in its verdant and vast forests.
 I heard many people boasting about its surreal landscapes in a way that it would inspire even the most uninterested person to go and explore the place.

 And well there is another compelling reason for you to visit Majuli island.
 This idyllic beauty – which is no less than a relic to India’s diversification and grace to this temperate world – is in trouble.
-Due to soil erosion, Majuli is losing its land surface every minute.
+Due to soil erosion, Majuli is losing its land every minute.
 And if this continues around the island over the next 25 years, as is evidently possible, then the whole of the Majuli island could become nothing but plain water.

 Already a large chunk of its land has already been swept away in Brahmputra.
 Clearly, as ever there is a time to experience this singular beauty, it is now!

-Also read: Nongriat, Meghalaya: In Pictures
+Also read: Nongriat, Meghalaya Photos